 Application has been made to list the notes on the Luxembourg Stock Exchange and to have the notes admitted to trading on the Euro MTF Market of the Luxembourg Stock Exchange.
-Application will also be made to the London Stock Exchange plc (the "London Stock Exchange") for the notes to be admitted to trading on the London Stock Exchange's International Securities Market (the "ISM") and the London Stock Exchange's Sustainable Bond Market (the "SBM").
+Application has also been made to the London Stock Exchange plc (the "London Stock Exchange") for the notes to be admitted to trading on the London Stock Exchange's International Securities Market (the "ISM") and the London Stock Exchange's Sustainable Bond Market (the "SBM").
 No assurance can be given by Mexico that such applications will be approved or that such listings will be maintained.

-The ISM is not a regulated market for the purposes of Directive 2014/65/EU on markets in financial instruments (as amended, "MiFID II") or Regulation (EU) No 600/2014 as it forms part of United Kingdom domestic law by virtue of the European Union (Withdrawal) Act 2018 ("UK MiFIR").
+The ISM is not a regulated market for the purposes of Directive 2014/65/EU on markets in financial instruments (as amended, "MiFID II").
 The ISM is a market designated for professional investors.
 Securities admitted to trading on the ISM are not admitted to the Official List of the UK Listing Authority.
 The London Stock Exchange has not approved or verified the contents of this prospectus supplement.